 Factors Affecting Mortgages on Timber Framed Houses

 Several factors will affect whether you will be eligible for a mortgage on a timber framed house.
-If you can get a mortgage, these can still affect the financial terms the lender will offer, and it can be useful to shop around.

 1. Type and Age of The Property